WELCOME TO ST STEPHEN'S, WINSHAM

 For an excellent overview of the building itself, please visit:

-Plus the church building has two "must see" things to experience:
+Plus the church building has several "must see" things to experience:

 St Stephen's Winsham is part of the Two Shires Benefice in the diocese of Bath and Wells.
 It also consists of St Mary's Thorncombe, St John's Tatworth, St Mary's Cricket Malerbie and St Michael & All Angels Chaffcombe.